Cool Things To Do In Barcelona

 35. Skateboard At MACBA

-That’s right grandpa, Barcelona has been considered the skateboarding capital of the world for well over a decade now, and the hobby is all the rage with the Catalan cool kids who take their boards wherever they go.
-You can catch them practicing their tricks every evening on the Plaça del Angels by MACBA, and soak up some of the alternative vibe with 1 euro beer from a friendly Pakistani vendor.
-If you want to join in check out FTC Barcelona Skate Shop just round the corner to pick up a board.
+That’s right grandpa, Barcelona has been considered the skateboarding capital of the world for nigh on two decades now, and the hobby is still popular with the Catalan cool kids who take their boards with them wherever they go.
+You can catch them practicing their tricks every evening on the Plaça del Angels by MACBA, and soak up some of the alternative vibe with a 1 euro can of beer from a friendly Pakistani vendor.
+If you want to join in, check out FTC Barcelona Skate Shop just round the corner to pick up a board.

 36. Go To A Nudist Beach